-2.2.8.3 DNS
+2.1.8.3 DNS

 The DNS client is extended to use IPv6 as transport and to handle the IPv6 address in the DNS AAAA resource record from an IPv4 or IPv6 DNS server.
-An assigned name can be used instead of an IPv6 address since IPv6 addresses are more difficult to remember than IPv4 addresses.
+An assigned name can be used instead of an IPv6 address because IPv6 addresses are more difficult to remember than IPv4 addresses.

-2.2.8.4 Secure Neighbor Discovery (SeND)
+2.1.8.4 Secure Neighbor Discovery (SeND)

-Secure Neighbor Discovery (SeND) in conjunction with Cryptographically Generated Addresses (CGAs) introduce a concept that allows operators to secure IPv6 neighbor discovery between nodes on a common Layer 2 network segment.
+Secure Neighbor Discovery (SeND) in conjunction with Cryptographically Generated Addresses (CGAs) allows operators to secure IPv6 neighbor discovery between nodes on a common Layer 2 network segment.